 - 7.8.
-The land shown at Appendix 1 of these representations is wholly owned by the Milne Trust, who is actively promoting the site for development in the short-term. - 7.9.
+An agreement is in place with the various landowners of the site and the Milne Trust to promote the site for development. - 7.9.
 As such, there are no land ownership constraints that would hinder the delivery of development at the site in the short term.
 The site can come forward is isolation in the short-term or as a first phase of the wider allocation.